 - Project Brave Birds is a page run by my friend Cheryl where the journeys and achievements of inspirational motherless women are celebrated.

-Other suggestions for this Mother’s Day weekend include:
+Suggestions for Mother’s Day weekend include:

 - Try writing a healing letter to your mother on Mother’s Day.
 It might allow you to feel closer to her, and less alone.
+I give some suggestions on how to attempt this on my blog.

 - Give to a charity in honor of your mother or volunteer for an organization where your expertise is appreciated.
 Examples include EmpowerHer, Womenforwomen, Girl’s Inc., The Dougy Center and Camp Erin.